 If you like, and are lucky enough to find a space, you could volunteer at the ARCAS animal sanctuary.
 They specialise in taking care of trafficked animals from Central America.

-Where to stay in Flores, Guatemala
+Where to Stay in Flores, Guatemala

 Have you been to Tikal in Guatemala or any other ruins in Central America?
+Do you have any tips to share?

 thanks for sharing, keep up the good work,